 And then click Apply …

-After all plugins have been updated, you can click on the Return to Plugins page link to return to your Plugins area, or select a different section of your dashboard …
+Once all updates have completed, you can click on the Return to Plugins page link to go back to your Plugins screen, or go to a different section of your dashboard …

-Once your plugins are all up-to-date, the update reminders disappear (i.e. the “at-a-glance” indicators and “There is a new version of XYZ plugin available” notices no longer display) …
+Once all plugins are up-to-date, any plugin alerts disappear (i.e. the “at-a-glance” indicators and “There is a new version of XYZ plugin available” notices no longer display on your screen, toolbar and menus) …

-Now that you know how to automatically update inside your WP dashboard, it’s time to learn how to uninstall plugins safely from your WordPress site.
+Now that you know how to automatically upgrade inside the dashboard, let’s take a look at how to remove plugins from your WordPress site or blog.

-In this section, you will learn how to safely remove unused plugins from your WordPress blog or site.
+In this section, you will learn how to safely uninstall unused plugins from your WordPress blog or site.

-In the Plugins area, find the plugin you want to remove and make sure it is deactivated.
+In the Plugins screen, locate the plugin you want to remove and make sure it is inactive.

 Click on Delete …

-The entire list of files associated with the plugin selected for removalwill display on your screen …
+A complete list of files associated with the plugin selected for removalwill be listed on your screen …

-If you are absolutely sure that you want to proceed and delete the selected plugin, then click on the Yes, Delete these files button …
+If you are positively sure that you would like to proceed and delete these plugin files, just click on the Yes, Delete these files button …

-To delete all or some of the inactive plugins, go to the “Plugins” page and click on the Inactive link on the main menu …
+To delete all or some of the inactive plugins, go to the “Plugins” page and click on the Inactive link in the Plugins menu …

-Once you have selected all the plugins that you want to delete, choose Delete from the Bulk Actions pull-down menu …
+Once you have ticked all the checkboxes next to the plugins that you want to delete, choose Delete from the Bulk Actions dropdown menu …

-A list of all selected plugins will be displayed in the Delete Plugins screen.
-Click on “click to view entire list of files which will be deleted” to review all the plugin files that you are about to delete, or click on the Yes, Delete these files button if you are absolutely sure that you want to proceed to the next step and remove all of the selected plugins …
+A list of all selected plugins will display in the Delete Plugins area.
+Click on “click to view entire list of files which will be deleted” to review all the plugin files that you are about to delete, or click on the Yes, Delete these files button if you are absolutely sure that you want to proceed to the next step and delete all of the selected plugins …

 The plugins will be deleted …

-In addition to the methods shown above, you can use a number of 3rd-party tools that help you manage your plugins.
+As well as the methods shown above, you can install a range of 3rd-party tools to manage your plugins.

 Health Check & troubleshooting